If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 Jim Green Razorback Sizing

-The Razorbacks are built tough, and when it comes to sizing, they run true to size.
-Length-wise, your Brannock size is the one to go with.
+The Razorback is built tough.
+When it comes to sizing, the good news is simple: they run true to size.
+Length-wise, your Brannock measurement is your best bet.

 If your feet are narrow, then yeah, maybe go down half a size.